How to Find a Therapist in Charlotte: A Step-by-step Guide

 Take advantage of local resources.

-When searching for a therapist in Charlotte, exploring your local resources can help you discover potential therapists.
+When searching for a therapist in Charlotte, exploring your local resources can help you discover a therapist near you.
 If you’re a student or alumnus, your school or university may provide access to counseling services.
 Meanwhile, if you’re employed, your Employee Assistance Program (EAP) may be able to connect you to a local therapist.

 If you’re seeking counseling for a specific issue, such as stress management or substance abuse, you may be able to find group therapy or individual therapy through a local organization.